YoungDu/PopUpAnimation/README.md

 # PopUpAnimation
 Android demo for pop up bottom menu.
+Buttom menu panel sliding animation.

 Click on the ImageButton to open the sliding Window